Easy Jazz Chord Progression Trick

 Then the other half of the measure, you’re going to substitute in those 2 special chords I showed you in video.
 Can you hear how they have a much stronger pull into the Fmaj7?

 Do you love that sound?
 Can you hear how it’s much more sophisticated sounding?
+Do you love jazz chord progressions?
 Cool!

 The Formula For This Sound